 - Your vaginal discharge is likely to have increased.
 During pregnancy this is normally watery, clear to white in colour and odourless.
 Many pregnant women find wearing a liner through the day is helpful in terms of absorbency.
 However, it is easy to develop a yeast infection during pregnancy so if you feel itchy and have a burning sensation when you wee, check with your midwife or doctor.
 Anti-fungal treatments are very effective and are commonly prescribed.

 - You may be feeling the start of Braxton Hicks contractions.
 These are painless uterine contractions which are concentrated mainly at the top of the uterus.
 After exercising, bending over, having sex or even when you’ve done not much, you may be able to feel them if you place your hand over your tummy.
-They are your body’s way of practicing for the real thing.
+They are your body’s way of practising for the real thing.

 Your emotional changes this week